WVUT

-WVUT (channel 22), branded Vincennes PBS, is a PBS member television station in Vincennes, Indiana, United States.
+WVUT (channel 22) is an educational independent television station in Vincennes, Indiana, United States.
 It is owned by Vincennes University alongside campus radio/adult album alternative station and NPR member WVUB (91.1 FM).
 The two stations share studios at Davis Hall on the campus of Vincennes University on North 2nd Street (near Rosedale Avenue) in Vincennes; WVUT's transmitter is located southeast of the city off SR 61.

-WVUT serves as the PBS member station of record for the Terre Haute television market, where Vincennes is located.
+Until 2026, WVUT served as the PBS member station of record for the Terre Haute television market, where Vincennes is located.

 History

 The station's history traces back to the launch of a television station in Princeton, WRAY-TV (channel 52), a commercial independent station that signed on in December 1953; it was co-owned with radio station WRAY (1250 AM), which shared studio space with WRAY-TV.
 With competition from two television stations—WEHT and WFIE—out of the nearby Evansville market, WRAY-TV was never successful and ceased operations after seven months, except for annual March of Dimes telethons through 1960.
 In late 1960, Vincennes University purchased the studio equipment; WRAY-TV's license was surrendered to the Federal Communications Commission (FCC) in February 1961.

 Vincennes University applied for channel 52 to be substituted for the originally provided 44 in Vincennes to avoid retuning equipment.
 This was granted, and an application for a construction permit followed in 1964.
 In 1965, the old channel 52 allocation was changed to UHF channel 34, and the construction permit originally issued on February 8, 1966, was issued under that allocation, only to be changed by the FCC to channel 22 a few weeks later as part of a second nationwide realignment of channel allocations for stations that had not yet been built.
 WVUT first signed on the air on February 15, 1968 (formal programming began four days later), as a member station of National Educational Television (NET).
 WVUT joined PBS when the reorganized network launched on October 5, 1970.

+On April 4, 2026, Vincennes University announced that WVUT would end its PBS membership on June 30, 2026, following a review of operations and sustainability prompted by the 2025 end of federal public broadcasting funding.